ambuda-org/ambuda/docs/i18n-and-l10n.rst

 =====================================

 .. note::
-    This doc is for software engineers wwo want to add new translation files to the Ambuda application.
+    This doc is for software engineers who want to add new translation files to the Ambuda application.
 If you want to help translate but aren't interested in the technical details, join our translation effort here: